 Rick left the fishing industry for a career in financial consulting after graduating college with a degree in finance & economics.
 He performed investigative stock trading intelligence for many large, publicly-traded companies and investment banks while living in Lincoln Park, Chicago until his mid-30’s.

 Over the course of his life, Rick has fished in many places from the backcountry of Quetico Provincial Park in Canada, to sailfish in the Gulfstream off south Florida, to monster blue marlin off the U.S. Virgin Islands.
 With those fishing locales earning a special respect by Rick, he always held Lake Michigan salmon & trout fishing closest to his heart.
 So close that he made the career change that he did to return to his roots of the outdoors and the fishing that he loved so much as a teenager to make a new occupation of it.
 There is little doubt that you will experience his same passion for this kind of fishing which is reflected in the intense efforts and strategies he implements when he takes you fishing for salmon & trout on Lake Michigan in Chicago’s own backyard.
 It’s likely that if you’ve even been charter fishing before, you’ve probably never met a captain like Rick.
-His blend of business, professional, and financial savvy from his past when he advised high-levels of executive management at large, well-known Fortune 500 companies and investment banks, has fused nicely with his enthusiasm for salmon fishing to form a rare combination to beat when it comes to choosing a captain.
-Still, Captain Rick is also an easy going guy that is happy to satisfy your curiosities with intelligent and insightful answers about the lake, the behavior of the fish we catch, and the methods of fishing we employ.
+His blend of business, professional, and financial savvy from his past when he advised high-levels of executive management at large, well-known Fortune 500 companies and investment banks, has fused nicely with his enthusiasm for salmon and trout fishing to form a rare combination to beat when it comes to choosing a captain.
+Still, Captain Rick is also an easy going guy that is happy to satisfy your curiosities with intelligent and insightful knowledge about the changing lake, history of the surrounding shoreline, the behavior of the fish we catch, and the methods of fishing we will employ.